BlairCurrey/peggle-clone/README.md

 - [ ] deploy to github pages?
 - [ ] make new class for the Ball aimer?
 - [ ] make the spawnBall and collision handler part of the Ball class?
 Peg?
 Pegs?

+  - ball:

+    - pass pegs into ball and use pegs.group to register collision handler in constructor.
+      - this is an advantage because peg/ball collision is registered on each new ball.
+If collision handler is on pegs, we need to more manually re-register when we create a new ball.
+    - collision handler will be the same for all pegs (bonus, special, target, etc). so peg will need some generic methods that get implemented on all.

+      - what to do if a certain peg type has a one-off behavior? maybe just add a method to the peg class that gets called in the collision handler? so we have `Ball.addBallPegCollision` but `Peg.handleBallPegCollision`? is that meaningfully different than adding the handler in pegs?

+        - maybe we get the advantage of registering on ball create, but keep behavior specific to pegs? that seems good...
+        - abstract Peg class can do generic things and subclasses can do more specific things. for example

+        ```ts
+        // in abstract class Peg
+        handleBallPegCollision(ball: Ball) {
+          this.playHitSound();
+          this.fadeOut();
+          this.addPointsToScore();
+        }

+        // in abstract class SpecialPeg
+        handleBallPegCollision(ball: Ball) {
+          this.playHitSound();
+          this.fadeOut();
+          this.addPointsToScore();
+          this.explodeNearbyPegs();
+        }
+        ```

+  - pegs:
+    - pass the pegs into ball

 - [x] refactor away from setData/getData on Peg class and groups on Pegs class.
 Should make these properties of the class.
 Group is used to register the pegs with the collision handler but I can just as easily register each peg in the Peg constructor.
   - may be closely related to the collision refactor. should that be on the Ball?
 Peg?
 Pegs?
 Not sure...
   - [x] use or remove uuid package (installed in anticipcation of this but not used yet)